Hellebores – Shade Perennials

 Hellebores can be propagated by division.
 The best time of year is in early autumn.
 Dig the plants and hose off most of the soil so that you can see where to make your cut.
 Use a sharp knife that has been dipped in alcohol and then rinsed in water.
 Try to make a sizable clump with at least two buds on each rhizome.
 Some plants may not flower the year following division, but don’t be concerned as they may need time to recover.

 The Hellebores shown below are available this year at Plant Paradise Country Gardens.
-Members of The Gardener’s Club at Plant Paradise Country Gardens receive discounts and wholesale pricing. (mail order is available to Canadian residents).
+Members of The Gardener’s Club at Plant Paradise Country Gardens receive a 20% discount.
+Plants are available for pick up only.
+We do not offer shipping of plants.

 Click on the plant name for more information about each Hellebore.